Plant Bath: Pre-Construction

-At the turn of the 20th century the Canadian Government and much of its populations felt that Ottawa needed to transition from a glorified lumber town to a more modern urban center which could rival the likes of Montreal and Toronto while also reinforcing its significance as the nations capital.
+At the turn of the 20th century the Canadian Government and much of its population felt that Ottawa needed to transition from a glorified lumber town to a more modern urban center which could rival the likes of Montreal and Toronto while also reinforcing its significance as the nation's capital.
 This major shift in interest led to the development of a new urban-industrial working class and a bourgeoisie upper class.
 The extensive changes to Ottawa did not come easy.
 The upper class soon began expressing concerns of social problems such as crime, gambling, and prostitution.
 Despite defining these problems as primarily law-breaking act, it quickly became an umbrella term for any “immoral acts”.
 The idea of improving the hygiene of the working class was introduced by reformists as a means to moral cleanliness.
 This novel idea gained tremendous traction in 1918 with the Spanish flu epidemic.
 Within a few months, the flu had killed hundreds of working class citizens most of whom lived in today's Lowertown and LeBreton Flats sectors.
 The epidemic expanded on the original “moral cleanliness” intentions of the reformists by establishing a dire need for improving the health, safety, and vulnerability of the working class.

 “Personal cleanliness, so vital as a hygienic measure, must be carried to the forefront in our battle for a more perfect sanitation.
 Perfect compliance of all classes of people with sanitary laws will aid materially in the prolongation of human life and lessen sorrow and suffering in the world.
 No argument is required to prove the necessity nor the present demand for public baths and no efforts should be instituted to thwart so great a public beneficence.
 Prompt action is demanded along this line of humanitarian work.
 Cleanliness means health; it means preservation of life; it means moral improvement; it means an uplift to all that is good and pure in the world.”

 The Spanish Flu is generally recognized as the catalyst which solidified the decision to build two public baths, named Plant Bath and Champagne Bath, which as per the largest impact of the flu were built in Lowertown and LeBreton Flats respectively.